 Katherine Grainger is one of an elite group of athletes to have won medals at five consecutive Olympic games.
 A silver medallist at three consecutive Olympics, she finally took gold at London 2012 providing one of the most thrilling moments of the Games.
 Having considered leaving the sport, she was tempted back for one last shot at a medal at the Rio Games, where she once again took silver.

-Katherine has appeared on multiple TV programmes including Superstars, along with guest appearances on A Question of Sport, and Countdown.
-She has also spent time co-presenting the Rowing World Cup coverage for the BBC, and as a pundit during the 2014 Commonwealth Games in Glasgow.
+Away from sport, Katherine has published her autobiography, has been appointed an Honorary Colonel in the Army Reserve, and was chancellor of Oxford Brookes University.
+She's appeared on TV on shows including Superstars, Question of Sport, and Countdown.
+She has also co-presented Rowing World Cup coverage for the BBC, and appeared as a pundit during their Commonwealth and Olympic Games coverage.

 More Details